 Cool Down (5 minutes)

-The end of every workout for men should include a cool down to bring your heart rate down and control your breathing.
+The end of every workout should include a cool down to bring your heart rate down and control your breathing.
 Here are a few static stretches you can perform:

 Shoulder Stretch (30 seconds each side)